sam-621/vendyx/README.md

 ## Roadmap
 > [!NOTE]
-> Vendyx is in a development phase, if something is checked doesn't mean that we are not going to add more features to that sections, only means that the MVP for that section is finished
+> Vendyx is in development.
+Check marks indicate completed MVP sections; more features will be added.

 - [x] Inventory management
   - Products